NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 For those who plan on spending a lot of time in a garage workshop during the colder months, it’s tough to beat the soothing warmth of a wood-burning stove.
 Not only will a wood burning stove provide heat, but it also adds a cozy ambience to the space.
 If you have a ready source of wood, this can be among the best options for cheap heat.
 (Our researched guide to the best wood stoves highlights high-quality stoves at a variety of price points.)

-Safety considerations are paramount when installing a wood-burning stove in a garage.
-The stove must be positioned on a nonflammable surface—a concrete garage floor is ideal—and it must be located a safe distance from walls, cabinets, and other items.
+Safety considerations should be top of mind if you decide to install a wood-burning stove in a garage.
+The stove must be positioned on a nonflammable surface—a concrete garage floor is ideal—and located a safe distance from walls, cabinets, and any flammable or combustible items.
 Models vary, however, and some of the newer wood-burning stoves feature insulated exterior shells that don’t get dangerously hot.

 It’s important to note that a wood stove must be appropriately vented to keep smoke from backing up in the garage.
 Local building codes come into play here and usually require that a triple-wall stovepipe be installed vertically through the ceiling.
 Check with your local building authority for additional restrictions.